Axelgood777/WasTheFable.github.io/README.md

 - compliance of the purposes of personal data processing with the goals previously defined and declared when collecting personal data, as well as with the authority of the developer " Bykadorov Artyom";
 - compliance of the volume and nature of the processed personal data, methods of processing personal data with the purposes of processing personal data;
 - inadmissibility of combining databases containing personal data created for incompatible purposes.
 5.2.
 Within the framework of this Policy, personal data of Users is transferred to the developer "Bykadorov Artyom" with the consent of such User.
-The User's consent to transfer their personal data to the developer "Bykadorov Artyom" is provided in the form of specific actions when the User first loads the Application into the mobile device's memory.
+The User's consent to transfer their personal data to the developer "Bykadorov Artyom" is provided in the form of specific actions when the User first downloads the Application to the mobile device's memory.
 5.3.
 Personal data of Users is stored exclusively on electronic media and processed using automated systems.
 5.4.
 Personal data of Users is not transferred to third parties, except in cases expressly provided for in this Policy and the legislation of the Russian Federation.